pytorch/pytorch/torch/fx/README.md

 An invocation of `symbolic_traced` above requires a valid `forward()` method to be defined on the Module instance.
 How does this work?
 GraphModule actually generates valid Python source code based on the IR it is instantiated with.
 This can be seen by accessing the code attribute on the GraphModule: `print(symbolic_traced.code)`.

-After symbolic tracing, the code given under [Technical Details](#technical-details) is represented as follows:
+After tracing, the code given under [Technical Details](#technical-details) is represented as follows:

 ```python
 def forward(self, x):